-Neurosis never managed to channel the anguish through the already-existing metal medium.
-So they eventually recast it; first, with the additional instruments (trumpet, cello, flute, violin/viola) for “Souls At Zero”, and then, reaching the decision to have a permanent role for the keyboards/sampler (Simon McIlroy in “Enemy Of The Sun”, and Noah Landis; “Through Silver In Blood” onwards).
+Neurosis never managed to channel anguish through the already-existing metal medium.
+So they eventually recast it; first, with the additional instruments (trumpet, cello, flute, violin/viola) in “Souls At Zero”, and then, reaching the decision to have a permanent role for keyboards/samplers (Simon McIlroy in “Enemy Of The Sun”, and Noah Landis; “Through Silver In Blood” onwards).
 On the other hand, Today Is The Day made an epoch in the history of metal by making it practical not to be essentially sentimental like most melodic death/black metal bands of the time, nor to commute – similar to Neurosis – and still manage to make passionate, emotionally intense music.

 And now, since the next Grammy Awards is only a few moons away, and as a part of an educational finale for the article, I’d like to leave you with Steve Austin’s “Ingredients for the Grammy Awards”:

 #1 Gather the fakest politically correct people in the world together.